Advanced manufacturing utilises transformative technologies for improved efficiency and enhanced performance.

-With the Lasertec65, we have the flexibility to deliver one-off prototypes and small or large production scalable additive manufacturing solutions.
+With the Lasertec65, we can deliver one-off prototypes and small or large production scalable additive manufacturing solutions.

 Features of the Lasertec include high speed (up to ten times faster than traditional powder bed based systems), large build size (up to 600mm x 600mm x 400mm), the ability to combine metals or add hard to soft metal, and to deliver parts for immediate use without modification or treatment.

-Romar uses two types of medical-grade silicone in the development of medical devices – restricted-grade silicone and non-restricted grade silicone (approved for, respectively, time-specific and unlimited human implantation).
+Romar uses two types of medical-grade silicone in developing medical devices – restricted-grade silicone and non-restricted grade silicone (approved for, respectively, time-specific and unlimited human implantation).

 Our broad portfolio of silicone elastomers for application in the healthcare industry has also been tested against USPIV and ISO 10993 biocompatibility standards.

-Romar is a leader in the design and manufacture of medical devices and aids, thanks to facilities including a Class 8 clean room and our skilled in-house team of biomedical, material and manufacturing engineers.
+Romar is a leader in the design and manufacture of medical devices and aids, thanks to our advanced manufacturing facilities including a Class 8 clean room and our skilled in-house team of biomedical, material and manufacturing engineers.

 With niche advanced manufacturing capability, we’re positioned to provide first-class medical manufacturing solutions that are always innovative and effective.